GenericMappingTools/gmt/doc/rst/source/supplements/mgd77/mgd77list.rst

     correction table mgd77_corrections.txt in the **$MGD77_HOME**
     directory].
 For the format of this file, see CORRECTIONS below.

-**-n**
-    Issue a segment header record with cruise ID for each cruise.

 .. _-N:

 **-Nd**\|\ **s**\ *unit*